Academic Requirements

 If at any time your enrollment drops below full-time status, you are immediately ineligible to practice or compete.

-2nd semester must have passed at least 6 credit hours previous semester.
+2nd semester: must have passed at least 6 credit hours in the previous semester

-Must have passed 18 hours between fall & spring and 24 total going into third semester.
+Must have passed 18 credit hours between fall & spring and 24 credit hours total going into third semester

-Must have passed at least 6 credits previous term.
+Must have passed at least 6 credit hours in the previous term

-Must have earned at least 18 credits previous 2 terms (excluding summer).
+Must have earned at least 18 credit hours across the previous 2 terms (excluding summer)

-Must have earned at least 24 hours overall (with a minimum UNF GPA of 1.8.
-The 24 hours may include summer, AP and Dual Enrollment credit earned prior to initial full-time enrollment.
+Must have earned at least 24 credit hours overall (with a minimum UNF GPA of 1.8).
+The 24 credit hours requirement may include summer, AP and Dual Enrollment credit earned prior to initial full-time enrollment.

-Entering 4th semester must have passed at least 6 credits previous term and maintained a 1.8 UNF GPA.
+Entering 4th semester: must have passed at least 6 credit hours in the previous term and maintained a 1.8 UNF GPA

-Must have passed at least 6 credits previous term.
+Must have passed at least 6 credit hours in the previous term

-Must have earned at least 18 credits previous 2 terms (excluding summer).
+Must have earned at least 18 credit hours across the previous 2 terms (excluding summer)

-Entering 6th semester must have passed at least 6 degree applicable credits previous term and maintained a 1.9 UNF GPA.
+Entering 6th semester: must have passed at least 6 degree-applicable credit hours in the previous term and maintained a 1.9 UNF GPA

-Must have passed at least 6 degree applicable credits previous term.
+Must have passed at least 6 degree-applicable credit hours during the previous term

-Must have earned at least 18 credits previous 2 terms (excluding summer).
+Must have earned at least 18 credit hours across the previous 2 terms (excluding summer)

 Must have earned at least 60% of designated degree with minimum UNF GPA of 2.0

-Entering 8th semester must have passed at least 6 degree applicable credits previous term and maintained a 2.0 UNF GPA
+Entering 8th semester: must have passed at least 6 degree-applicable credit hours in the previous term and maintained a 2.0 UNF GPA

-Must have passed at least 6 degree applicable credits previous term.
+Must have passed at least 6 degree-applicable credit hours in the previous term

-Must have earned at least 18 credits previous 2 terms (excluding summer).
+Must have earned at least 18 credit hours across the previous 2 terms (excluding summer)

-Entering 10th semester must have passed at least 6 degree applicable credits previous term and maintained a 2.0 UNF GPA.
+Entering 10th semester: must have passed at least 6 degree-applicable credit hours during the previous term and maintained a 2.0 UNF GPA

-Must successfully pass 6 hours each term that meets the postgraduate program requirements.
+Must successfully pass 6 credit hours each term that meets the postgraduate program requirements.

-Must successful pass at least 6 hours each term that meets postgraduate program requirements.
+Must successfully pass at least 6 credit hours each term that meets postgraduate program requirements.

 Once a student-athlete enters his/her 5th semester, all hours used to meet progress-to-degree requirements must be applicable toward student’s designated degree program as determined at the start of the semester.